Green Fingers Privacy Notice

 If obtaining Leisure Card:

-• Bromsgrove District Council or appointed leisure provider
+• District or Borough Councils or appointed leisure providers within Worcestershire

 Information will only ever be shared when it is strictly necessary to help us provide effective services and you may have the right to refuse.
 We will not pass it onto any other parties unless required to do so by law or in all reasonable circumstances the disclosure is fair and warranted for the purposes of processing or subject to a data protection exemption.